aketchgithub/aketchgithub/README.md

 - Building my own custom API's for my Frontend Projects.

-- 🌱 I’m currently learning Ruby/rails and Python.
+- 🌱 I’m currently learning Ruby rails, and Python.

 - 👯 I’m looking to collaborate on ...Building AI/ working on impactful tech advancements that has potential to change society.